- Dr Hayley Bennett

 - Contractualism, Welfare Markets, Unemployment, Labour Market, Poverty, Welfare reform politics, Welfare-to-Work, Regionalism, Third Sector, Inequality, public service reform, Public policy, social enterprise, Devolution and social security, Social Policy, Multi-level governance, Community Planning, local economic development, localism, policy implementation, social security

 Dr Hayley Bennett is an experienced researcher of public administration focusing on the design and delivery of welfare services, labour market, and anti-poverty policies.
 I question how and why various levels of government, private, and third sector organisations are involved in designing and implementing public policies to address inequality in the UK.
-She has detailed knowledge of UK social security, inequality, poverty, and labour market issues.
+She is an expert on UK social security, inequality, poverty, and labour market issues.
 She was a member of the Scottish Parliament's Expert Panel on Social Security (2017-2019).